DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 ## Scalar Context

-Different to a list context that returns all its matches at once, a regex that is used in scalar context just returns a value if the match was succesfull or not.
+Differing from a list context that returns all its matches at once, a regex that is used in scalar context just returns a value if the match was succesfull or not.
 So using a regex in a `if` statements does not return the match itself.
 You now must use `$1, $2, $3, ...` to extract this information.

-When you use a regex in scalar context on a string with the `/g` modificator it might be that you think nothing will happen.
+When you use a regex in scalar context on a string with the `/g` modifier you might think nothing will happen.
 For example both of the code examples will return the exact same thing.

 ```perl